adshao/publications/uniswap/dive-into-uniswap-v4-contracts/v4-core/en/PoolManager.md

 The `clear` method is used for the caller to abandon the tokens to be withdrawn from `PoolManager` and clear the balance to zero.

-This method is generally used for the caller to abandon small amounts of dust tokens, as the transaction fees (such as gas consumed by `transfer token`) for settling these tokens may be higher than the value of the tokens themselves.
+This method is generally used for the caller to abandon small amounts of dust tokens, as the transaction fees (such as gas consumed by `transfer token`) for taking these tokens may be higher than the value of the tokens themselves.

 Input parameters: